QilongZhang/srswiki/v3_EN_Docs.md

 ## [Usage: HLS](v1_EN_SampleHLS)

 Usage: How to use SRS to deliver HLS?
-Please see: [Usage: HLS](v1_EN_SampleHLS)
+Please read [Usage: HLS](v1_EN_SampleHLS)

 ## [Usage: Transcode2HLS](v1_EN_SampleTranscode2HLS)

 Usage: How to use SRS to transcode stream (non H.264+AAC) to deliver HLS?
-Please see: [Usage: Transcode2HLS](v1_EN_SampleTranscode2HLS)
+Please read [Usage: Transcode2HLS](v1_EN_SampleTranscode2HLS)

 ## [Usage: FFMPEG](v1_EN_SampleFFMPEG)

 Usage: How to use SRS to transcode streams?
 How to transcode codecs for HLS?
-Please see: [Usage: FFMPEG](v1_EN_SampleFFMPEG)
+Please read [Usage: FFMPEG](v1_EN_SampleFFMPEG)

 ## [Usage: Ingest](v1_EN_SampleIngest)

 Usage: How to ingest files to live stream?
 How to ingest existing streams to SRS?
 How to use SRS for virtual live streaming?
 How to ingest RTSP to SRS?
-Please see: [Usage: Ingest](v1_EN_SampleIngest)
+Please read [Usage: Ingest](v1_EN_SampleIngest)

 ## [Usage: Forward](v1_EN_SampleForward)

 Usage: How to use SRS to build tiny clusters?
 How to build an origin backup cluster when you only have one stream?
 How to forward streams to other servers from SRS?
 How to forward streams to a backup server from SRS?
-Please see: [Usage: Forward](v1_EN_SampleForward)
+Please read [Usage: Forward](v1_EN_SampleForward)

 ## [Usage: Realtime](v2_EN_SampleRealtime)

 Usage: How to decrease the latency to <1s?
 How to configure SRS in minimum latency mode?
-Please see: [Usage: Realtime](v2_EN_SampleRealtime)
+Please read [Usage: Realtime](v2_EN_SampleRealtime)

 ## [Usage: ARM](v1_EN_SampleARM)

 Usage: How to run SRS on ARM linux?
-Please see: [Usage: ARM](v1_EN_SampleARM)
+Please read [Usage: ARM](v1_EN_SampleARM)

 ## [Usage: HTTP](v2_EN_SampleHTTP)

 Usage: How to deliver HLS without an external HTTP server?
 How to use the embedded HTTP server of SRS?
-Please see: [Usage: HTTP](v2_EN_SampleHTTP)
+Please read [Usage: HTTP](v2_EN_SampleHTTP)

 ## [Usage: DEMO](v1_EN_SampleDemo)

 Usage: How to deploy the demo of SRS?
 The SRS demo provides players, flash encoders, live meeting demo, flash HLS player, and transcoding.
-Please see: [Usage: DEMO](v1_EN_SampleDemo)
+Please read [Usage: DEMO](v1_EN_SampleDemo)

 Winlin 2015.5